 It's the first week of classes, so fireside this week.
 Next week, we'll dive into a short series looking at the question of the 'universal warrior,' the idea - too often repeated - that there is either a single consistent experience or personality true to all combatants to the present day.
 Also, for those who … Continue reading Fireside Friday, January 22, 2021

 This week, I want to talk about the discipline of military history: what it is, why it is important and how I see my own place within it.
 This is going to be a bit of an unusual collections post as it is less about the past itself and more about how we study the … Continue reading Collections: Why Military History?

 This week I want to explain how the academic side of history (the part that happens in research universities, a term I will define in a moment) leads to the history content that the public at large consumes.

-I have been holding off writing something like this, because it is often such a well-worn topic and I hardly wanted to preach to the converted.
-But at the same time, the humanities need all of the defenses they can get and I've found, looking at the genre, that my answers for why we need … Continue reading Collections: The Practical Case on Why We Need the Humanities
+(Note: Thanks to the effort of a kind reader, this post is now available in audio format here) I have been holding off writing something like this, because it is often such a well-worn topic and I hardly wanted to preach to the converted.
+But at the same time, the humanities need all of the … Continue reading Collections: The Practical Case on Why We Need the Humanities